-Your performance in terms of class participation will serve as a tiebreaker if you are on the border between two grades.
+Your performance in terms of class participation and in problem sets will serve as a tiebreaker if you are on the border between two grades.

-The first exam counts 40% if it increases your grade but only 35% if it does not.
-This means that if you do better in the first exam than in the second exam, then the first exam will count 40%.
-By contrast, if you do better in the second exam than the first exam, then the first exam will count only 35%.
-The reason for doing this is that the course will move fast, and I am sensitive to the fact that some students may need some time to familiarize themselves with what economics is about.
-Ultimately, I care about what you learn by the end of the course - the grading scheme is intended to be consistent with that concern.
+The first exam counts 35% if it increases your grade but only 20% if it does not.
+This means that if you do better in the first exam than in the second exam, then the first exam will count 35%.
+By contrast, if you do better in the second exam than the first exam, then the first exam will count only 20%.
+The reason for doing this is that the course will move fast and I am sensitive to the fact that some students may need some time to familiarize themselves with what economics is about.
+Ultimately I care about what you learn by the end of the course - the grading scheme is intended to be consistent with that concern.